pure-data/externals-howto/README.rst

 The newly created inlets/outlets are “user-allocated” data.
 Pd will keep track of all the resources it automatically creates (like the default inlet), and will eventually free these resources once they are no longer needed.
-However, if we request an “extra” resource (like the additional inlets/outlets in this example; or - more commonly - memory that is allocated via ``malloc`` or similar), we have to make sure ourselves, that these resources are freed when no longer needed.
-If we fail to do so, we will invariably create a dreaded *memory leak*.
+However, if we request “extra” resources (like the additional inlets/outlets in this example; or - more commonly - memory that is allocated via ``malloc`` or similar), we ourselves must make sure that these resources are freed when no longer needed.
+If we fail to do so, we will invariably cause a dreaded *memory leak*.

 Therefore, we store the “handles” to the newly created inlets/outlets as returned by the ``..._new`` functions for later use.